 Q: If the price of fuel goes down, will my fuel component go down too?

-A: Yes, because the charge is tied to EIA index, if the EIA national average diesel price falls, your fuel component will come down as well.
+A: Yes, because the charge is tied to independent national indexes for diesel prices in the U.S. or Canada.
+If those national average diesel prices fall, your fuel component will come down as well.
 This information is updated monthly.

 Q: Why is there a fuel component when the cost of fuel is less than what it was when my service began or was renewed?

-A: Our service rates contemplate a $2.30/gallon baseline fuel rate, which we selected when we implemented the most recent recovery fee program.
+A: Our service rates reflect a $2.30/gallon baseline fuel rate, which we selected when we implemented the most recent recovery fee program.

 Q: Will the security or insurance fee component change each month?

 A: No. The security and insurance charge will not fluctuate each month.
-These are currently set at 1% and 1.5% of the invoice respectively (excluding taxes).
-The percentage may be changed periodically if there is a business determination that warrants a change in the charge
+The percentage may be changed periodically if there is a business determination that warrants a change in the charge.